atacansuder/obsidian-furigana-generator/README.md

 ### General

 -   **Language**: Sets the display language for the plugin's interface and commands.
 Available languages are English and Japanese.
+> [!NOTE]

-    > **Note**: After changing the language, you may need to reload Obsidian for the changes to fully apply in the command palette and context menus.
+> After changing the language, you may need to reload Obsidian for the changes to fully apply in the command palette and context menus.

 -   **Furigana generation scope**: Controls how frequently furigana is added for recurring words within a given text.